plopezmp/GdR/Automation Lab with Python/README.md

 # Intro to Network Automation with Python
 This lab aims to use Python programs to make a basic configuration of network nodes.
-The [telnetlib](https://docs.python.org/3/library/telnetlib.html) library seves to open a Telnet session and send configuration commands to the remote node.
+The [telnetlib](https://docs.python.org/3/library/telnetlib.html) library serves to open a Telnet session and send configuration commands to the remote node.

 <!---
 ![Alt text](MIRED.png)